-Chapter 1 Scope and terminology
+Chapter 1.
+Scope and terminology

-Section 1 These regulations and general advice concern those licensed to provide State lotteries in accordance with Chapter 5, Section 1 of the Gambling Act (2018:1138) and those licensed to provide lotteries in accordance with Chapter 6, Section 3 of the Gambling Act.
+Section 1 These regulations and general advice apply to those who are licensed to provide state lotteries in accordance with Chapter 5, Section 1 of the Gambling Act (2018:1138) and those who are licensed to provide lotteries in accordance with Chapter 6, Section 3 of the Gambling Act.